mixcore/docs/docs/installation.md

 ## Famous 5-Minute Installation

 Here's the quick version of the instructions for those who are already comfortable with performing such installations.
 More detailed instructions follow.

-If you are not comfortable with renaming files, step 3 is optional and you can skip it as the install program will create the sw-config.php file for you.

 1. Download and unzip the Mixcore CMS package if you haven't already.
 2. Create a database for Mixcore CMS on your web server, as well as a MS SQL Server Database user who has all privileges for accessing and modifying it.